by Michael W. Taft

 My life advice is this: Never believe anything.

 1. Ideas are just sounds and pictures in your head.
-We use them to make approximate models of reality, and those are helpful for staying alive, eating, etc. However, don’t mistake an idea in your head for anything real.
+We use them to make approximate models of reality, and those are helpful for staying alive, eating, reproducing, and other fun and fundamental activities.
+However, don’t mistake an idea in your head for anything real.
 Never believe any idea.
 Ever.
 Thoughts are just thoughts.
 The menu is not the meal.
 The thought is not the reality.
 Don’t believe a thought.

 3. The ideas people believe the most are the ones that cause a big emotional reaction inside them.
 But emotional reactions are just feelings in your body.
 They don’t make anything true or real.
 Never believe any emotion when it’s attached to an idea.
 Feelings are just feelings.
 Don’t believe a feeling.